Gertrude Scharff Goldhaber: Career

 For the first six months of her stay in London, Gertrude lived off the money she made from selling her Leica camera, as well as money earned from translating German to English.
 Gertrude found that having a Ph.D. was a disadvantage as there were more spots for refugee students than for refugee scientists.
 She wrote to 35 other refugee scientists looking for work, and was told by all but one that there were already too many refugee scientists already working.
 Only Maurice Goldhaber wrote back offering any hope, stating that he thought she might be able to find work in Cambridge.
 Gertrude was able to find work in George Paget Thomson's lab working on electron diffraction.
 Although she had a post-doctoral position with Thomson, Gertrude realized that she was not going to be offered a real position with him and so looked for other work.

-In 1939 Gertrude married Maurice Goldhaber.
+In 1939, Gertrude married Maurice Goldhaber.
 She then moved to Urbana, Illinois to join him at the University of Illinois.
 The state of Illinois had strict anti-nepotism laws at the time which prevented Gertrude Goldhaber from being hired by the university because her husband already had a position there.
 Gertrude was granted neither salary nor laboratory space, and worked in Maurice's lab as an unpaid assistant.
 Since Maurice's lab was only set up for nuclear physics research, Gertrude Goldhaber took up research in that field as well.
 During this time Gertrude and Maurice Goldhaber had two sons: Alfred and Michael.
 Goldhaber was eventually given a soft-money line by the department to help support her research.

+In 1950, the couple moved from Illinois to Long Island where they both joined the staff of Brookhaven National Laboratory.
+At the laboratory she founded a series of monthly lectures known as the Brookhaven Lecture Series which is still continuing as of September 2026.

+Scharff-Goldhaber was an active member of the American Physical Society (APS).
+She participated in committees devoted to the status of women in physics and pre-college physics education.
+She reached early career scientists, both men and women.
+Rosalyn Sussman Yalow, who was awarded the 1977 Nobel Prize in Physiology or Medicine thanked Scharff-Goldhaber "for support and encouragement."

+Due to retirement laws of the time, she officially ended her employment in 1977, but continued to work unpaid until 1988.